NunoSempere/nunosempere.com/blog/2023/02/04/just-in-time-bayesianism/index.md

 ![](https://i.imgur.com/UntdNrR.png)

-In particular, you need to experience around as many interactions as you previously have without a dog for \(p(n) =\frac{2}{n+2}\) to halve.
-But note that this in expectation approximately produces another dog bite!
+In particular, you need to double the amount of interactions with a dog and then condition on them going positively (no bites) for \(p(n) =\frac{2}{n+2}\) to halve.
+But note that this in expectation approximately produces another two dog bites[^4]!
 Hence the optimal move might be to avoid encountering new evidence (because the chance of another dog bite is now too large), hence the trapped priors.

 #### ...philosophy of science